Video Marketing: Beyond YouTube and Google+ Hangouts

 30 Video Ideas You Can Use for Any Niche

 One of the hardest things about making videos is not actually making the video; it’s coming up with the ideas for your videos.
 But in reality, that isn’t that hard either if you remember how to let go and open up your creative side.
 Use an app to help you, such as Evernote, to keep track of ideas as they flow to you.
 You’re probably going to come up with great ideas as you least expect it, so it’s important that you capture those ideas when they come to you so that you don’t forget.

 To get you started here are 30 video ideas you can use for marketing your business.
 Maybe it’ll release some of your creative juices and get you started down the path of becoming a video marketing mogul.

 - Repurpose & Reuse — If you have a blog, you have at least one, if not hundreds of pieces of material you can use for a video.
-Any one of your blogs can be used to create a great video.
-Even if you read the blog post word-for-word, using creative illustrations, you’ve done it; you’ve created your first video.
+Anyone of your blogs can be used to create a great video.
+Even if you read the blog post-word-for-word, using creative illustrations, you’ve done it; you’ve created your first video.

 - Branding — Using videos to brand your business is very important.
-You can create a set opening and closing for all your videos, as well as use a watermark on the videos that showcases your business so that no matter what the video is about, the viewer knows where to go to see more.
+You can create a set opening and closing for all your videos, as well as use a watermark on the videos that showcase your business so that no matter what the video is about, the viewer knows where to go to see more.